 2. Interactive Digital Kiosks: a series of kiosks will be deployed in the West End, which will provide a key focal point for citizen engagement, alongside delivery of public services, provision of public Wi-Fi, USB charging stations, emergency services, and wayfinding /transit options.
 Additional open source platform possible to provide a key application allowing for direct engagement with the city, events and services.
 Exact components of the hardware, and of the internal software can be customized to fit Dallas’ needs.
 [Installed March 2017]

-3. Network Connectivity: Fiber and cellular networks will provide full coverage, powering the living lab.
+3. Network Connectivity: Fiber, cellular and Wi-Fi networks will provide full coverage, powering the living lab.
 [Active March 2017]

 4. Public Wi-Fi will be available in the West End living lab.
-[Estimated launch of summer/fall 2017]
+[Launch January 2018]

 5. Smart Parking: Infrastructure will be installed allowing for monitoring and visibility into available parking options, with the potential to locate and reserve parking ahead of time.
 Benefits include an improved citizen experience, increased parking utilization rates and decreased traffic congestion/CO2 emissions.
 A large proportion of urban congestion is directly related to cars looking for parking.
-[Estimated launch of summer/fall 2017]
+[Launch January 2018]

 6. Smart Water: Advanced Metering Infrastructure will monitor usage, leak detection, water loss and other elements.
 This infrastructure allows for remote readings via wireless, as opposed to manual 'meter checks'.
-[Estimated launch of summer/fall 2017]
+[Launch January 2018]

 7. Smart Irrigation: Intelligent irrigation monitoring will be installed in a downtown park that measures and manages water usage, watering schedule and determines the amount of water necessary to care for the specific vegetation present at the site.
-[Estimated launch of summer/fall 2017]
+[Launch January 2018]

 8. Open Source Platform: A open source software platform will aggregate data and provide opportunities for citizens, entrepreneurs and organizations to build smart city applications on top of the platform.
-[Estimated launch of late 2017]
+[Estimated launch of Q1 2018]